groton-school/course-planning-tool/README.md

 #### Delete all course plans

-Clears the Form Folder Inventory, Advisor Folder Inventory, and Course Plan Inventory, deleting all referenced folders and course plans.
+Clears the Plans Form Folder Inventory, Advisor Folder Inventory, and Course Plan Inventory, deleting all referenced folders and course plans.
 A global reset.

 ### A student changes advisor (manual update)